 120 format color negative, boasted to be the world’s finest grain film!
 CineStill 50D is an ISO 50/18° speed daylight balanced (5500K) motion picture emulsion.
 Technology borrowed from from Hollywood's wunderkind, Kodak 50D, prepped and rolled for safe C-41 standard development as an ISO 50 film.

-Our new and improved proprietary "Premoval" process makes motion picture film safe to process in standard C-41 photo lab chemicals or at home.
-This emulsion is optimized for a hybrid workflow, ideal for scanning, and when processed in C-41 chemistry it can be optically printed on RA-4 paper.
+Our new and improved manufacturing process now extends the shelf life to 2 years, with less noticeable artifacts after expiration!
+The same advanced motion picture emulsion, safe to process in standard C-41 photo lab machines or at home!
+This emulsion is optimized for a hybrid workflow, ideal for scanning, and produces a complimentary contrast curve for optical printing on RA-4 paper when processed in C-41 chemistry.
 Treat this film as a 50 ISO film when processing in C-41 and push process whenever needed.

 - Color Balanced Daylight (5500K) color negative motion picture film stock for use as still photography film